mangrovedao/mangrove-core/src/strategies/AUDIT_TRAIL.md

 - TradesBaseQuotePair: Implements helper functions for trading a base, quote pair of tokens using bid and ask terminology.
 - HasIndexedBidsAndAsks: Implements the ability to have a [0..length] indexed set of offers on Mangrove for both bids and asks
 - DirectWithBidsAndAskDistribution: Adorns the Direct strat with indexed bids and asks and allows the offers to be populated according to a given base and quote distribution.
-- AbstractRouter: the root contract for routers
+- AbstractRouter: the root contract for routers (already audited, see changes below)
 - AaveV3Lender: a module that implements AAVE v3 interaction capacities.
 - Direct: the basic strat building block for private maker contracts (as opposed to Forwarder contracts)
 - MangroveOffer: the root contract for strats (already audited, see changes below)